N00BEST/langs.js/README.md

 This attribute sets the language the elements will be translated to.
 This element should be a defined key in the `langsLibrary` array.

 - **langsLibrary:**
-This defines the languages database with all the respective translations for the website.
+This expects an object's array that defines the languages database with all the respective translations for the website.
 (See *langsLibrary section* below for more details)

 - **separator:**
 This parameter tells the translation system if we are using a "dot notation" (.) in our routes system or any other separator we choose to have.

+#### langsLibrary Array
+The `langsLibrary` is an array where the keys corresponds to the language ISO 639-1 code and the value are multiple objects, all with the same structure where the final values have the text to be replaced in the HTML DOM.
+We have some languaje files alredy defined in the repository for you to use or modify as you need in your project.

+##### Examples:

+    LANGS['en'] = {
+        'welcome': 'Welcome',
+        'customer': {
+            'title': 'Customer',
+            'welcome-to': 'Welcome to :page!'
+        }
+    };

+    LANGS['es'] = {
+        'welcome': 'Bienvenido',
+        'customer': {
+            'title': 'Cliente',
+            'welcome-to': 'Bienvenido a :page!'
+        }
+    }